microsoft/terminal/doc/specs/drafts/#2046 - Command Palette.md

 We'll be adding a few extra XAML elements to our tree which will certainly increase our runtime memory footprint while the palette is open.

-We'll aditionally be introducing a few extra json values to parse, so that could increase our load times (though this will likely be negligible).
+We'll additionally be introducing a few extra json values to parse, so that could increase our load times (though this will likely be negligible).

 ## Potential Issues